VirusTotal/vt-ida-plugin/README.md

 Check IDA Pro's output window for any message that may need your attention.

-Note: This version only supports **Intel 32/64 bits** when searching for similar code.
+**Note**: This version only supports **Intel 32/64 bits** when searching for similar code.
 Support for more processors will be added in the next version.